STEllAR-GROUP/phylanx/docs/sphinx/manual/software_stack.rst

     Figure 1.
 Overview of the |phylanx| toolkit.

-In this portion of the manuel we discuss the external libraries |phylanx| depends on and the layers of the software stack.
+In this portion of the manual we discuss the external libraries |phylanx| depends on and the layers of the software stack.